The Mythic Body: A Guide to Jungian Archetypes in Nude Art Photography

 Application in nude photography:

-- Capture nude figures in powerful, victorious poses.
+- Capture nude figures in powerful, dynamic, or victorious poses that suggest strength and control.

 Mariano Vivanco